ducksouplab/mastok/README.md

 - the client sends a `Land` message to share a fingerpring that acts as an identifier (then server will decide to accept, redirect or ban this participant for this particular session)
 - if `Land` is accepted, the participant is asked to agree with the session rules
 - if yes, the client sends a `Agree` message to the server
-- if campaign relies on grouping participants, the participant is asked to select a group (for instance male or female), the client thus sending a `Select` message to the server
+- if campaign relies on grouping participants, the participant is asked to select a group (for instance male or female), the client thus sending a `Connect` message to the server.
+If there is not grouping, `Connect` is not needed
 - now the participant has joined the waiting room and a `PoolSize` message update is sent from the server
 - when the waiting pool is full (ready), the client receives a `SessionStart` message from the server